corygrant/CANBoard_FW/README.md

 # Goals
 - Create a low cost device that my friends and I can use in our project cars
 - Use components that are easily soldered by hand (hence 0805) and are preferably from my stock of frequently used parts (ex: LD1117S33CTR)
-- Format the CAN messages in a similar way to the ECUMaster CAN Switch board
 - Share my work with others for reference, inspiration or collaboration.

 If this project does help you in any way, I'd appreciate a message!